RedHatWorkshops/openshiftv3-ops-workshop/adding_an_ldap_provider.md

 ## Step 2

-Get your password
+You will need to get a "bind" password and account from LDAP provider.

+If you deployed the Apendix A LDAP server, get your password like so

 ```
 oc rsh freeipa-server-1-dp1sv
 sh-4.2# echo $PASSWORD
 ```

-Edit the `/etc/origin/master/master-config.yaml` config file to look like something similar to this
+Edit the `/etc/origin/master/master-config.yaml` config file to look like something similar to this.
+If you would like to obfuscate your password please see [this config](https://docs.openshift.com/container-platform/latest/install_config/master_node_configuration.html#master-node-configuration-passwords-and-other-data).
+Remember to add this as an additional provider.

 ```yaml
   identityProviders: